What actually is iBaguette.com?

 Some website statistics

-More specifically, in the last 30 days at the time of writing, iBaguette.com has seen 3,520 unique visitors.
-This equates to 42.25k we traffic requests sent and 1.39GB of bandwidth used in total.
+In the last 30 days at the time of writing, iBaguette.com has seen 3,520 unique visitors.
+This equates to 42.25k web traffic requests sent and 1.39GB of bandwidth used in total.

 Bonus stat!
 There have been 32,072 SSL requests served in the last month.